theSoviet1984/mini-birds-mongojs/README.md

 Modify the GET endpoint to retrieve all sightings with a given `status`, as stated in the request query.

-## Step 10: Upgrade 'PUT' endpoint to modify a sighting
+## Step 10: Upgrade 'PUT' endpoint to modify a sighting's order

-Update your PUT endpoint to accept a `body` of fields, to modify an existing sighting document.
+Update your PUT endpoint to accept a `body` modifying an existing sighting's `order` field.
 Use the `id` parameter in the query string to identify the sighting to change.

 ## Step 11: Upgrade 'DELETE' endpoint to delete a sighting